numindsoftware/Streamon/README.md

 The project is built and tested using GitHub Actions.
 The build artifacts are published to GitHub Packages.

-Github actions are configured to publish the packages to GitHub Packages on every push to the `main` branch.
+Github actions are configured trigger a CI build on every push to the `main` branch.
+Packages will be published to nuget.org on every release.

 Local testing and development of Github actions can be done using the [`act`](https://github.com/nektos/act) tool.